Occupational safety

 Accident-free efforts

-The "Rules for Saving Lives" prohibit five actions that pose an extremely high risk of causing serious injury or death.
+The "Rules for Saving Lives" prohibit five actions that pose a significantly high risk of causing serious personal injury.

-We will continue our "challenge to eliminate accidents" and will promote the following two issues as top priorities.
+We will continue our "challenge to eliminate accidents" and promote the following two issues as our top priorities.

 As a result, the following three goals must be achieved:

-"Zero serious accidents," "Zero serious accidents resulting in injury or death *3," and "Zero environmental abnormalities"
+"Zero serious accidents," "Zero serious accidents resulting in injury," and "Zero environmental abnormalities"

 Safety and health initiatives